efea-umich/cse-593/main-project/project.typ

 = User Requirements and Functional Constraints
 // Provide a comprehensive list of objective, testable requirements that are not implying solutions.
 Make sure you ground your user requirements in the context of use.

-// Drawing on participants' real-world usage and common frustrations with smartwatch text-entry, we identified the following requirements that specify what the user must be able to do:\
+// Does the assignment contain updated requirements?
+Are those user requirements objective and testable and properly grounded in the context of use?
+Is each requirement properly explained and justified?

 We examined insights from our contextual interviews, consolidated sequence, flow, and affinity diagrams along with our survey data to identify key usability challenges in smartwatch text entry.
 Based on our findings, we derived the following user requirements, ensuring they are objective, testable, and grounded in real-world usage patterns.

+// ASSIGNMENT 2 COMMENTS
+// Note: Had 6 URs.
+Requirement 2 might be a bit hard to test because the time to switch to another device varies greatly.
+The same applies to Requirement 4.
+Maybe it would be a clearer UR to define what this "other external device" for comparison is, thus setting a clearer benchmark.
+// Requirement 3 might be a bit too broad.
+Since there are so many modalities mentioned in your explanation, it might be a bit difficult to define what is "accurately".
+Also, you will need to use an error rate value to determine if this UR is met, which should be grounded in previous work.
+// The wording of UR 5 is a bit unclear and might give people the impression that the user should "only" need to use voice, which is not your intention.
+So might be useful to clarify the wording.
+// For Requirement 6, the observational studies of tech abandonment might be a bit harder to do than the self-report of comfort level.
+#let requirement1 = [_*Requirement 1:* Users must have an opportunity to correct mistakes before sending a message._]
+#let requirement2 = [_*Requirement 2:* Users must be able to fix text-entry mistakes on the smartwatch faster than it would take for them to retrieve a smartphone from a pants pocket and complete the same task._]
+#let requirement3 = [_*Requirement 3:* Users should be able to enter text more accurately on this design than by tapping on an existing smartwatch keyboard._]
+#let requirement4 = [_*Requirement 4:* Users should be able to complete short text-entry tasks on the smartwatch faster than it would take to retrieve a smartphone from a pants pocket and complete the same task._]
+#let requirement5 = [_*Requirement 5:* Users should have an alternative method that requires less direct hand contact with the smartwatch to complete text-entry tasks than by using the traditional smartwatch keyboard._]
+#let requirement6 = [_*Requirement 6:* Users should feel comfortable using the text-entry method in public._]

+#requirement1
-_*Requirement 1:* Users must have an opportunity to correct mistakes before sending a message._ Many participants reported accidentally selecting the wrong quick reply or mistyping a message without a chance to correct it before sending.
+Many participants reported accidentally selecting the wrong quick reply or mistyping a message without a chance to correct it before sending.
 Given the small screen size, unintended inputs are common, leading to frustration and errors in communication.
 The user should be able to correct such errors that may occur.
 This requirement can be evaluated by measuring how frequently users are able to intercept and correct errors before a message is sent, compared to how often unintended messages are sent without correction.

+#requirement2
-_*Requirement 2:* Users must be able to fix text-entry mistakes faster than it would take for them to switch to another device and complete the task on that external device._ Participants frequently expressed that fixing errors on a smartwatch was so cumbersome that they preferred switching to their smartphone or other device instead.
+Participants frequently expressed that fixing errors on a smartwatch was so cumbersome that they preferred switching to their smartphone or other device instead.
 If the effort to correct mistakes is lower than switching devices, users will be more likely to complete their tasks on the smartwatch.
-This is testable by comparing the average time it takes a participant to fix a mistake on their watch versus performing the same action on an external device.
+This is testable by comparing the average time it takes a participant to fix a mistake on their watch versus performing the same action on a smartphone starting from retrieving it from their pocket.

-_*Requirement 3:* Requirement 3: Users should be able to enter text more accurately on this design than by typing on the existing smartwatch keyboard._
+#requirement3
 Users expressed frustration with frequent mistakes caused by the smartwatch misinterpreting input, whether from small keyboard buttons, inaccurate swipe detection, or faulty voice-to-text processing.
 The user should be able to enter their intended text correctly a high percentage of the time without the need for post-facto error correction compared to current smartwatch text-input designs.
-This requirement can be tested by tracking the error rate of the user's text-input on different text-entry tasks.
+This requirement can be tested by tracking the error rate of the user's text-input on our new text-entry design versus the previous, legacy smartwatch text-input designs.

+#requirement4
-_*Requirement 4:* Users should be able to complete short text-entry tasks on the smartwatch faster and more reliably than on external devices, including any overhead to setting up the external device (_e.g._ taking a phone out of a pocket)._ Participants reported that they prefer to use their smartwatches for short text-entry tasks (_e.g._ replying to casual messages) because they would like to avoid the overhead of setting up some other external device for these tasks.
+Participants reported that they prefer to use their smartwatches for short text-entry tasks (_e.g._ replying to casual messages) because they would like to avoid the overhead of setting up some other external device for these tasks.
 Users tended to resort to their phone or other device if the response required anything more than a few words.
 As such, a design should fulfill users' desires and optimize for speed and convenience when considering brief interactions.
 By doing so, this would make the smartwatch a more viable tool for communication.
-The effectiveness of this requirement can be assessed by timing participants completing a set of short text-entry tasks on a smartwatch versus retrieving and using an external device (such as taking a phone out of a pocket).
+The effectiveness of this requirement can be assessed by timing participants completing a set of short text-entry tasks on a smartwatch versus retrieving their phone from a pocket and completing the same tasks.

+#requirement5
-_*Requirement 5:* Users should be able to complete text-entry tasks without direct hand contact with the smartwatch._ Many users expressed frustration with their smartwatch's text-entry capabilities in situations when they were not able to touch the watch with their hands (_e.g._ the user is cooking; the user has long nails).
+Many users expressed frustration with their smartwatch's text-entry capabilities in situations when they were not able to touch the watch with their hands (_e.g._ the user is cooking; the user has long nails).
 This limitation discourages them from using text-entry features.
-As such, participants have expressed a desire to perform these tasks without directly touching the smartwatch.
-This is testable by observing whether users are able to complete text-entry tasks without touching the watch.
+As such, participants have expressed a desire to perform these tasks with as little direct contact with the smartwatch as possible.
+This is testable by asking users to complete the same set of tasks with the new design versus the traditional smartwatch keyboard and comparing which design involved fewer direct touches.

+#requirement6
-_*Requirement 6:* Users should feel comfortable using the text-entry method in public._ Multiple users expressed that they were unhappy with voice input for text-entry as it made them feel uncomfortable to use in public, despite needing to perform text-entry tasks.
+Multiple users expressed that they were unhappy with voice input for text-entry as it made them feel uncomfortable to use in public, despite needing to perform text-entry tasks.
 Additionally, many other participants expressed that they enjoyed that their smartwatch allowed them to do tasks discretely in public without feeling uncomfortable.
 As such, we want to fulfill users' desires to have a text-entry method they can comfortably use in public.
 This requirement can be tested by asking users to use the text-entry method in public and reporting their comfort levels via surveys.
-Additionally, observational studies could be used to measure how frequently users abandon using the text-entry method in social settings.

 = Initial Design and Low Fidelity Prototypes